Roundnet: Serve

-Pass/dig/set
+Set

-A pass or a dig is used to properly receive the opponents serve or any type of hit.
+A pass/dig/set is used to properly receive the opponents serve or any type of hit.
 To properly handle the serve or hit, the player not only has to prevent it from hitting the ground, but also wants to give their partner a good pass to allow them to create a good set.

-There are two different techniques used to pass the ball, they can be used in different circumstances:
+There are two different techniques used to pass the ball and they can be used in different circumstances: